 Discussing the client’s sales KPIs is a sure-fire method to grab the “bottom line” of the client expectations.
-The best part about developing a sales training based on KPIs, it is being able to measure the impact of your training and plan its momentum in the future courses.
+The best part about developing a sales training-based on KPIs, it is being able to measure the impact of your training and plan its momentum in future courses.

 Don’t we all want to under-promise and over-deliver?

 Get into the client’s KPIs and you have the IT factor to raise the sales bar!
-The moment your trainings raise the KPI figures, you can be assured of a solid fan-base in your client’s organization.
+The moment your training raises the KPI figures, you can be assured of a solid fan-base in your client’s organization.

 Before you know it, you have a whole new series of sales training proposed to a very eager client!